TheBodger/MMM-AudioProxy/README.md

 ### Dependencies

-This module requires the MMM-ButterMeNoParsnips module to be installed as it provides the audio visualiser support and example audio files.
+This module requires the MMM-ButterMeNoParsnips module to be installed as it provides the audio visualiser support, helpers and example audio files.

 This module requires npm modules installed after it is cloned